 After clicking the Deploy to DigitalOcean button or completing the instructions above to fork the repo, follow these steps:

 After, you should see a “Building…” progress indicator.
 You can click View Logs to see more details of the build.
 It can take a few minutes for the build to finish, but you can follow the progress in the Deployments tab.

 Once the build completes successfully, click the Live App link in the header and you should see your running application in a new tab, displaying the home page.

 If you forked our repo, you can now make changes to your copy of the sample app.
 Pushing a new change to the forked repo automatically redeploys the app to App Platform with zero downtime.

 Here’s an example code change you can make for this app:

-You can learn more about the App Platform and how to manage and update your application at https://www.digitalocean.com/docs/app-platform/.
+To learn more about App Platform and how to manage and update your application, see our App Platform documentation.

 When you no longer need this sample application running live, you can delete it by following these steps:

 Note: If you do not delete your app, charges for using DigitalOcean services will continue to accrue.

 yarn.lock for Yarn projects must be committed to the repo alongside the app’s source code.